Labor Compliance Overview

 Harri’s digital onboarding means every legal form can be accessed, filled out, and submitted from any device, including mobile phones.
 We provide all documents in English and Spanish to accommodate your diverse hospitality workforce.

 Employment policies, training documents, and other legal paperwork are provided to new hires from the get-go to ensure no paperwork gets lost in the shuffle of onboarding.
-We also partner with various training partners so your team can complete COVID-19 sanitation and harassment training right from the Harri platform.
+We also partner with various training partners so your team can complete training right from the Harri platform.

 Seamlessly Onboard